Burial Act 1857: Disturbing a burial and exhumation

-Viewpoint of Licensing Authorities on Exhumation
+Viewpoint of licensing authorities on exhumation

 The Blagdon Cemetery [2002] Court of Arches case is the basis of the Church of England exhumation guidelines.
 The viewpoint of the Church of England is burial is final and only grants exhumation in exceptional circumstances.
 The Advisory Panel on the Archaeology of Burials in England is a partnership between Historic England, and the Church of England providing guidance based on the law, archaeological research, and theology.
-In England and Wales, The Ministry of Justice holds the right to issue exhumation licence.
+In England and Wales, the Ministry of Justice holds the right to issue exhumation licence.
 Before issuing a licence, consent is required from close relatives of the deceased, grave owner, and burial authority.

 Modern amendments

-In 2004, the Government, in response to the problem of the lack of space for new burials, partly a consequence of the Burial Act 1857, held a consultation called, “Burial Law and Policy in the 21st Century”.
+In 2004, the government, in response to the problem of the lack of space for new burials, partly a consequence of the Burial Act 1857, held a consultation called, “Burial Law and Policy in the 21st Century”.
 The consultation considered how to address the problem that when a burial ground became full, it generated no income from new burials, and without income, it may become difficult to maintain and fall into neglect.

-London Burial Authorities in some instances could reclaim and reuse a grave after 75 years, under the London Authorities Act 2007.
+London burial authorities in some instances could reclaim and reuse a grave after 75 years, under the London Authorities Act 2007.
 Extending this provision elsewhere in the country was deliberated.
 The consultation considered the ‘Exclusive Rights for Burial’.
 When purchasing a grave, a person usually buys the right to exclusively be buried in it for a period, often 100 years, they do not buy the land.
 Noted was the possibility of reusing graves with the permission of the Church of England.
 Section 25 of the Burial Act 1857, amended by Section 2 of the Church of England (Miscellaneous Provisions) Measures 2014, permitted the disturbance of graves with Church of England permission.
-Successive Government have considered the problem of lack of space for graves but not taken any action.
+Successive governments have considered the problem of lack of space for graves but not taken any action.

-The 2015 amendments to the Burial Act 1857, allowing the Church of England to reuse graves, was controversial.
+The 2015 amendments to the Burial Act 1857, allowing the Church of England to reuse graves, were controversial.
 Such changes have been criticised as offensive and distressing to the living, and disrespectful to the dead.